-The current Fyffes Ethics Hotline provider does not have adequate mobile phone connectivity for stakeholders in Honduras and Belize, and in 2022 we took the decision to change providers.
-At the time of publication of this report, we are transitioning to a new provider.
+The current Fyffes Ethics Hotline provider does not have adequate mobile phone connectivity for stakeholders in Honduras and Belize, and in 2022 we decided to change providers.
+At the time of publications of this report, we are transitioning to a new provider.